Paullllllllllllllllll/ChronoMiner/README.md

   Refer to the "Introducing New Schemas" section above for detailed steps on creating new JSON schemas and developer message files.
 - **Customizing Chunking and Post-Processing:**
   The project can be extended by modifying modules such as `modules/text_utils.py` or `modules/schema_handlers.py`.
 Inline comments in these modules provide guidance.
 - **Supporting Additional Output Formats:**
   You can add new converters in `modules/data_processing.py` and `modules/text_processing.py` to generate other output formats like XML or HTML.

-## Possible Future Enhancements
+## Future Enhancements

 - **Additional File Format Support:**
   Extending support to formats such as XML or HTML.